cariad-tech/fep3_sdk/doc/input/advanced_topics/perf_test.rst

     | Network Data Rate Per Port | 1 GbE                              |
     +----------------------------+------------------------------------+

-Each testrun with a constant set of variables (i.e. *sample size* (:math:`\text{B}`), *cycle time* (:math:`\text{ms}`) and *synchronization mode*) is done for five minutes.
-From the gathered throughput data of each second, the first three and the last entry is removed and the remaining data is used to calculate the arithmetic mean of the throughput as well as its variance.
+Each test run with a constant set of variables (i.e. *sample size* (:math:`\text{B}`), *cycle time* (:math:`\text{ms}`) and *synchronization mode*) is done for five minutes.
+From the gathered throughput data of each second, the first three and the last entry is removed, and the remaining data is used to calculate the arithmetic mean of the throughput as well as its variance.

-The results of each of the testruns can be seen below in the Table :ref:`tab_test_results`.
+The results of each of the test runs can be seen below in the Table :ref:`tab_test_results`.

 .. _label_performance_the_results: